 Back to Top

-The hotels that we have selected for you are listed separately on each individual cruise page, where applicable.
+Where applicable the hotels that we have selected for you are listed separately on each individual cruise page.
 The vast majority of the hotels are 4 or 5 star standard.
 Our prices are based on 2 adults sharing a standard twin/double room with private facilities.

 It may occasionally be necessary to use alternative hotels to those shown on the cruise page.
 Such alternative hotels will be of at least an equivalent standard to those indicated and final details will be provided with your tickets or on occasion, by your Cruise Director/local representative.